 You might need to use separate EU, EEA (European Economic Area) and Swiss lanes when queuing.
 Your passport should also now be stamped.

 Which means an unhurried pace for many of us.
 Plenty of breaks for food, coffees and great views.
 So stop – a lot – and go with the flow.

-Two last things we need to mention.
-Do take care with any roaming charges you now maybe exposed to.
+Take care with any roaming charges you’re now exposed to.
 This is especially important if you’re using your phone as a sat nav.

 Since 2017, UK citizens have been able to use their regular tariff – data, minutes and texts – when in the EU.